-Diphtheria, Tetanus and Pertussis are three very serious diseases that are tackled by the DTP vaccine.
+Diphtheria, Tetanus, and Pertussis are three very serious diseases that are tackled by the DTP vaccine.
 Let’s look at these three medical conditions in a little more detail:

 Diphtheria causes an infection and a thick covering in the nose and throat.
 This can cause breathing problems, paralysis (unable to move), heart failure, and even death.

-Tetanus (Lockjaw) happens when a wound like a cut gets infected with tetanus bacteria (germ) often found in dirt.
-The bacteria in the wound makes a poison that causes muscles all over the body to spasm (tighten) painfully.
+Tetanus (Lockjaw) happens when a wound like cut gets infected with tetanus bacteria (germ) often found in dirt.
+The bacteria in the wound creates a poison that causes muscles all over the body to spasm (tighten) painfully.
 This can cause the jaw to "lock" so your child cannot open his mouth or swallow.
 Tetanus can also lead to death.

 Pertussis (Whooping Cough) causes very bad coughing spells which make it hard for your child to eat, drink, or breathe.
 These coughing spells can last for weeks and can lead to pneumonia (lung infection), seizures (convulsions), brain damage, and death.